armory/documentation/_release_notes/armoryspinnaker_v2.3.1.md

 - Fiat service accounts are not used properly by Dinghy
 - Enabling SSL Termination at Deck results in Deck failing to start
 - Dinghy does not properly create/update pipelines
+- Dinghy does not populate expected artifacts

-Please upgrade to Armory Spinnaker 2.3.5
+Please upgrade to Armory Spinnaker 2.3.6

 ###  Spinnaker Community Contributions
 ## Detailed Updates